partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 1. npm install -g @aws-amplify/cli

 ## Step 1:  Android Studio Configuration

 1. clone the project with git clone
 2. run export JAVA_HOME=`/usr/libexec/java_home -v 1.8` to get the right JDK version
 3. Navigate to the root directory of the project
 4. Run`npm install` to install dependencies detailed in package.json
-5. Run react native link to link the React Native modules libraries to the project.
+5. Run `react-native link` to link the React Native modules libraries to the project.

 ## Step 2: AdminPanel Walkthrough
 1. Open a terminal and navigate to your root directory of the AdminPanel.